ZetaPlugins/zetacore/README.md

 #### Gradle

-Idk figure it out yourself
+Idk figure it out yourself lol

 ### 3. Read the javadocs